Online Tenant Handbook for Mission Bay

 Everything You Need To Know About Living in UCSF Housing

 Welcome.
 Housing Services would like to welcome you and your family.
-Our community includes students, postdoctoral scholars, resident-interns/clinical fellows and faculty.
+Our community includes students, postdoctoral scholars, resident-interns/clinical fellows, faculty, and staff.
 We are delighted to have you!

 Visit the Safety & Security Page to review everything you need to know about what to do in an emergency.

-Visit the Tenant Portal & Rent Payment Info page to review your options for rent payment.
+Visit the Housing Portal & Rent Payment Info page to review your options for rent payment.